Lee Hsien Loong: Visit to Taiwan

-China retaliated by cancelling several visits by high-ranking PRC officials to Singapore and delaying planned signing ceremonies, hinting that free trade negotiations would also be pushed back.
+The PRC later retaliated by cancelling several visits by high-ranking PRC officials to Singapore and delaying planned signing ceremonies, hinting that free trade negotiations would also be pushed back.
 The matter was further complicated and magnified when Taiwanese media headlined the visit and portrayed it as a diplomatic breakthrough, which raised tensions with the PRC.
-The Singaporean government later published the full records of the discussion with the Chinese embassy in its local media.
+The Singapore government later published the full records of the discussion with the Chinese embassy in Singapore's local media.

-On 28 August 2004, in his first National Day Rally speech and as prime minister, Lee criticised the Taiwanese leadership and populace over their pro-independence stance.
+On 28 August 2004, in his first National Day Rally speech and as prime minister, Lee criticised some Taiwanese political leaders over their lack of understanding over the shifting balance of power across the Taiwan strait and Taiwan's international position in their zeal for Taiwanese independence; and he criticised Taiwanese for capitalising on his private visit.
 He reiterated the reasons for the visit and said that Singapore's decision to stand firm on its vital interests had earned it international respect.
 Relations were eventually mended when Lee met Hu Jintao at the APEC Economics Leaders' Meeting on 19 November 2004, which signified the end of the dispute.